20 Most Common Medication Errors and Prevention Methods

 How to prevent it:

-Only sign after giving the medicine
+• Only sign documentation after administering the medicine

-Use electronic systems to record medicine use
+• Use electronic systems to record medicine administration

 14. Communication Error